neondatabase/website/content/docs/postgres/query-performance.md

  Execution Time: 6479.526 ms
 ```

 In this case, the query plan shows that two parallel workers were launched to run a sequential scan on the `users` table.
-The presence of a sequential scan and a lengthy execution time indicates an opportunity for optimization, such as adding an index to the `id` column of the `users` table if one is not defined already to replace the costly sequential scan with an index scan.
+The presence of a sequential scan and a lengthy execution time indicates an opportunity for optimization, such as adding an index to the `id` column of the `users` table to replace the costly sequential scan with an index scan.

 ### Interpreting EXPLAIN output

 `EXPLAIN` output can be complex.
 Here are some key elements to focus on:

-- **Query Plan**: This shows the steps Postgres took to execute your query, such as sequential scans, index scans, joins, etc.
+- **Query Plan**: The overall plan shows the steps Postgres took to execute your query, such as sequential scans, index scans, joins, etc.
 - **Execution Time**: The total time taken to execute the query.
-- **Cost**: Estimated startup cost and total cost to execute the plan, which helps in comparing the efficiency of different execution strategies.
+- **Cost**: Estimated startup cost and total cost to execute the plan, which may be helpful when comparing the efficiency of different execution strategies.
 - **Rows**: The number of rows processed at each stage of the query.
 - **Actual Time**: The actual time spent on each node of the plan, helping to pinpoint slow operations.